I have always wondered what love is.

 As subtle and common as sunrises and sunsets.

-I don’t want to be among that 47 percent.
+I don’t want to be amongst that 47 per cent.